winiad/SkillPill/README.md

 </div>

-`LMS` = `Learning Management System` made in a hybrid fashion - mix of on-premise and cloud solutions - maximizing cost effectiveness.
+`LMS` = `Learning Management System` by default in a hybrid fashion - mix of on-premise and cloud solutions - maximizing cost effectiveness with the options of:
+- full on-premise setup
+- and eventually full cloud setup depending on the needs.

 ## Capabilities